IFTA Award for Best International Actor

 The IFTA Award for Best International Actor is an award presented annually by the Irish Film & Television Academy (IFTA).
 It was first presented at the 2nd Irish Film & Television Awards ceremony in 2004 to a non-Irish actor who has delivered an outstanding performance in a feature film.

-The record for most wins is two, held by Leonardo DiCaprio, Daniel Day-Lewis and Robert Downey Jr.; DiCaprio has the most nominations with six.
-Ralph Fiennes is the award's most recent winner, for Conclave (2024).
+The record for most wins is three, held by Leonardo DiCaprio, who also has the most nominations with seven.
+DiCaprio is the award's most recent winner, for One Battle After Another (2025).

 Winners and nominees

 In the following table, the years are listed as the year of film.
 The first three ceremonies were held at the end of the year, but since the 4th Irish Film & Television Awards the ceremonies have generally been held the following year.
 The award wasn't presented between the 16th and the 18th ceremonies, returning at the 19th ceremony in 2023.